LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 ## Conditional Statements

-You can apply one of two different types of conditional statements within a Calculated Field.
-The two types of conditional statements available are `IF` and `IIF` statements.
-The main difference between the two is that an `IIF` statement allows you to specify how unknown values are treated.
+There are a few types of conditional statements you can utilize within Calculated Field.
+The three types of conditional statements we will cover are `IF` and `IIF` and `CASE` statements.

+{{% notice blue Note "rocket" %}}
+Each conditional statement has it's own use cases.
+When comparing the `IIF` to the `IF` statement, the `IIF` statement allows you to specify how unknown values are treated, otherwise they are quite similar.

+The `CASE` statement is especially useful if you would like to rename values within a given field.
+Similar to `IF` statements `CASE` statements are often used to format and filter data.
+Let's look at a few examples below.
+{{% /notice %}}

 {{% notice blue Example %}}
 `IF` statement syntax: